Children's law and separation

 If you are tempted to make a court application without trying to agree the arrangements with the other parent, beware.
 The starting point for all court-ordered is that the child should spend time with both parents, unless it would clearly have an adverse effect on the child's welfare.

-With this in mind, if you are considering making a court application to obtain a child arrangements order, you may find it useful to speak to one of our experienced family lawyers first to make sure you understand the risks as well as the possible rewards of asking the court to make a final child arrangements order.
+With this in mind, if you are considering making a court application to obtain a child arrangements order, you may find it useful to first to make sure you understand the risks as well as the possible rewards of asking the court to make a final child arrangements order.

 How can I avoid child court proceedings after separation?